josejuanmartinez/anonymizer/README_collab.md

-# Hybrid Neural-Regexp Anonymizer of entities
-## Neural model
-Uses Flair 0.8 to anonymize:
-- PER
-- DATE
-- GPE
-- LOC
-- TIME

-NOTE: These entities have a ~0.9 of both recall and accuracy.

-## Regex model
-Uses different regular expressions to manage other kind of (Spanish so far) entities, as:
-- Phone numbers
-- Emails
-- NIE/NIF
-- Social Id's
-- Passports
-...

-NOTE: These entities have a LOW recall, since they are very document dependant.
-You must need to include new or fine-tune them.
-To do that, use `esentities.py` or create another file for another language (`enentities.py`, ...)

-## IMAGE BUILD TO UPLOAD TO DOCKER HUB
-Just go to ./docker and execute:
-`sudo docker-compose build`

-This will create an image.

-To upload it to docker hub:

-`sudo docker push docker.io/josejuanmartineziqvia/anonymizer:0.1`
+# IQVIA ANONYMIZER
+In case of doubt, write to josejuan.martinez@iqvia.com

 ## DOCKER INSTALLATION

+Make sure you have a docker hub account.
+It's easy and free.
+To get one, please visit https://hub.docker.com/

+Once you have an account in docker hub, login using command line:

+`sudo docker login`

+Enter your username and password and you are ready to go.

-### Install Apertium (for translation)
+### Install Apertium (for bilingual documents cat-esp)

 First, pull the image from this repository: